cloudmine/node-snippet-base/README.md

 #### Cloud or Local Environment

-Note that `process.env.CLOUDMINE` may be used to determine whether the code is running locally (false) or in the CloudMine Apollo PaaS environment (true).
+Note that `process.env.CLOUDMINE` may be used to determine whether the code is running locally (false) or in the CloudMine Logic Engine PaaS environment (true).
 Example usage is below:

 ```
 var isCloud = process.env.CLOUDMINE;